meshery/meshery/docs/pages/project/FAQ.md

     <summary>
     <h6>Question: Is Meshery an open source project?</h6>
 </summary>
 <p><strong>Answer:</strong> Yes, Meshery is a Cloud Native Computing Foundation (CNCF) project and is licensed under Apache v2.
-As an internal developer platform, Meshery is a [highly extensible](/extensibility), offering multiple forms of extension points within which users and partners can customize and extend Meshery's functionality.</p>
+As an internal developer platform, Meshery is <a href="/extensibility">highly extensible</a>, offering multiple forms of extension points within which users and partners can customize and extend Meshery's functionality.</p>
 </details>

 <details>